 As for post-secondary teachers, you can teach college and university students.
 You will act as an advisor for research projects in climate change, environmental protection, or hydrology.
 You can also create and publish your research on top of your teaching career.

-A senior research scientist usually works in an office setting or the laboratory.
+A senior research scientist usually works in an office setting or a laboratory.
 You lead research teams in biology and geology and can even mentor and train junior researchers.

 Skills Gained with a Degree in Environmental Science